ietf-wg-cellar/matroska-specification/notes.md

 * N/ATSC broadcast: 1000000000ns/(60/1.001) = 16683333ns
 * hard-telecined DVD: 1000000000ns/(60/1.001) = 16683333ns (60 encoded interlaced fields per second)
 * soft-telecined DVD: 1000000000ns/(60/1.001) = 16683333ns (48 encoded interlaced fields per second, with "repeat_first_field = 1")

-# Default Values

-The default value of an Element is assumed when not present in the data stream.
-It is assumed only in the scope of its Parent Element (for example `Language` in the scope of the `Track` element).
-If the `Parent Element` is not present or assumed, then the Element cannot be assumed.

 # Encryption